 B. Election of officers and board members shall be conducted in alternating years: President, 2nd Vice-President, Secretary, and seven members of the Board shall be elected in odd-numbered years.
-First Vice-President, Treasurer, and seven members of the Board shall be elected in even-numbered years.
+First Vice-President, 3rd Vice-President, Treasurer, and six members of the Board shall be elected in even-numbered years.

-C. The 1st Vice-President shall fill a vacancy in the office of President, and the 2d Vice-President shall succeed to a vacancy in the office of the 1st Vice-President.
+C. The 1st Vice-President shall fill a vacancy in the office of President, the 2nd Vice-President shall succeed to a vacancy in the office of the 1st Vice-President, and the 3rd Vice-President shall succeed to a vacancy in the office of the 2nd Vice-President.
 All other vacancies shall be filled by the board.
 The replacement shall serve until the office or Board position is filled by election at the next Annual Meeting, regardless of the year.
 However, the office must be placed on the ballot in the next election, regardless of the year number.

 D. No member may run at one time for more than one office.